its-anshikapatel/React.js/README.md

 ---

-🚀 6.
+🚀 52.
 What is the purpose of the build folder in React?

-👉 Answer:
+👉 **Answer:**

 Created when you run npm run build.